liminandsmm/li/README.md

-This is about patch paper（binary patch location）
+This is about patch paper（binary， patch identify）